pascallaliberte/sharpen.page/index.md

 ### _Option #1_<br>Your Product Sharpening Lead

-I'll run product feature sharpening and positioning experiments with you over multiple months.
-I'll run customer interviews, form hypotheses, tweak your app and landing pages (I develop in Rails), and track performance.
+I'll run product positioning and product leadership for you over multiple months part-time.
+I'll run customer interviews, form hypotheses, prepare changes to the app for your developers to implement and tweak the landing pages.

-**Minimum USD $10k + some revenue share.**
+USD $5,300 per month

 _Start here:_{: .home-service-offering-start-here }
 [Two-day Discovery Exercise, USD $425](#){: .cta-btn }

-Over the next week, I'll initiate the exercise using a ZipMessage thread (async video + text).
+Over the next week, I'll initiate the discovery exercise using a ZipMessage thread (async video + text).
 Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>